Andrei Mironov (activist): Attack in Moscow

 Mironov was violently attacked in his home on 3 June 2003 by a former member of the Russian police forces.
-The attack left him unconscious, with four open wounds as well as serious brain damage, which prevented him from returning to work.
-On 5 June 2003, two days after the attack, Mironov went to a police station to report what had happened, in order to make sure the offence did not go unpunished and to obtain compensation for the serious harm suffered.
-In September, Mironov discovered that the police had refused to register his complaint and had decided to clear the person responsible for the attack.
-In order to denounce this serious failing on the part of the authorities, Viacheslav Igrunov, a member of the Duma at the time, wrote to the Public Prosecutor of Moscow, the Public Prosecutor of the district responsible for the inquiry, and the Chief of Police of Moscow.
+The attack left him unconscious, with four open wounds as well as serious brain damage that prevented him from returning to work.
+Mironov reported what had happened on 5 June 2003, two days after the attack, at a police station.

+In September, Mironov discovered that the police had refused to register his complaint and cleared the person responsible for the attack.
+Viacheslav Igrunov, a member of the Duma at the time, wrote to the Public Prosecutor of Moscow, the Public Prosecutor of the district responsible for the inquiry, and the Chief of Police of Moscow to denounce this serious failing on the part of the authorities.
 For its part, the 'Frontline Defenders' human rights association referred the Mironov affair to the Attorney General of Russia.
-On 6 January 2004, the Russian judicial authorities decided not to pursue the criminal inquiry on the basis of a police report stating that the injuries suffered by Mironov were very slight, despite all the medical files produced by Mironov proving that the injuries were serious.
+On 6 January 2004, the Russian judicial authorities decided not to pursue the criminal inquiry, on the basis of a police report stating that Mironov's injuries were very slight, despite all the medical files produced by Mironov proving otherwise.
 The acts of intimidation against Mironov continued until he was admitted to a neurological clinic in Germany on 11 January 2004.
 With medical help provided in Europe, Mironov gradually returned to health and resumed his work as a human rights activist, reporter and fixer.

 Death

 Mironov's final assignment was to eastern Ukraine.
-The last article authored by Andrei Mironov accompanied by photographs of his colleague and friend Italian photojournalist Andrea Rocchelli, recorded the trauma of children under fire, before the journalists set off to cover the Presidential Elections in Sloviansk.
+The last article authored by Andrei Mironov accompanied by photographs of his colleague and friend Italian photojournalist Andrea Rocchelli, recorded the trauma of children under fire, before the journalists set off to cover the presidential elections in Sloviansk.
 Both journalists were killed 24 May after apparently being caught in crossfire between separatist fighters and the Ukrainian Army troops near Sloviansk.
-A French photographer, William Roguelon, the sole survivor of the attack among the reporters, traveling with them, said that the group was targeted by mortars and automatic weapons from the Karachun hill, where the National Guard of Ukraine and the Ukrainian army were stationed.
+French photographer William Roguelon, sole survivor of the reporters traveling together, said that the group was targeted by mortars and automatic weapons from Karachun hill.
+The National Guard of Ukraine and the Ukrainian army were stationed there.
 After Mironov's death, social activist and contender for the 2010 Nobel Peace Prize Svetlana Gannushkina described him as a person with a "crystal clear soul, absolute unselfishness, a limitless, uncompromising sense of justice, a remarkable kindness and belief in goodness".
 The OSCE called for the investigation into the journalists' deaths.